Initial treatment of mildly active rheumatoid arthritis in adults

 These observations regarding the course of disease and the efficacy of newer therapeutic approaches, coupled with limits in the ability to accurately identify individuals with a poor prognosis, support our view that every patient with established active RA should be treated with DMARDs at the earliest stage of disease, ideally within less than three months of symptom onset.
 (See "General principles of management of rheumatoid arthritis in adults", section on 'Prognosis' and "General principles of management of rheumatoid arthritis in adults", section on 'Early use of DMARDs'.)

 The choice of therapeutic agents, including both antiinflammatories and DMARDs, is influenced by the degree of disease activity, the risk of a particular medication for a given patient, and patient preferences.
 The initial treatment of patients with mildly active RA will be reviewed here.
 The diagnosis and differential diagnosis of RA, the general principles of management, an overview of the therapy of RA, the initial treatment of moderately to severely active RA, and the treatment of disease resistant to initial therapy are presented separately.
-(See "Diagnosis and differential diagnosis of rheumatoid arthritis" and "General principles of management of rheumatoid arthritis in adults" and "Initial treatment of moderately to severely active rheumatoid arthritis in adults" and "Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults".)
+(See "Diagnosis and differential diagnosis of rheumatoid arthritis" and "General principles of management of rheumatoid arthritis in adults" and "Initial treatment of moderately to severely active rheumatoid arthritis in adults" and "Treatment of rheumatoid arthritis in adults resistant to initial nonbiologic DMARD therapy".)

 DEFINITION OF MILDLY ACTIVE RA

 Patients with mildly active rheumatoid arthritis (RA) typically meet American College of Rheumatology (ACR)/European League Against Rheumatism (EULAR) criteria for RA and have all of the following (see "Diagnosis and differential diagnosis of rheumatoid arthritis"):